mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 ## 5. Modifying the Templates

 You can modify the ARM templates directly by following the ARM json syntax.
-By and large, there should be no need to modify the ARM templates other than the _azuredeploy.parameters.json_ file, except when you wish to
+By and large, there should be no need to modify the ARM templates except for the _azuredeploy.parameters.json_ which holds all configuration parameters for all Azure services deployed in the Blueprint

+You may need to modify the _azuredeploy.json_ template or any other individual resource templates under the /tempaltes folder if you wish to modify values hardcoded as variables in _azuredeploy.json_ or individual resource templates not available by desigh as parameters in the _azuredeploy.parameters.json_ template.

-+ Modify values hardcoded as variables in _azuredeploy.json_ or individual resource templates.
-For example, if you wish to change the Redis Cache configuration to enable non-SSL ports or change the default cache values, you can navigate to the azuredelploy.json template and modify the following parameters.
++ For example, if may need to change the Redis Cache configuration to enable non-SSL ports, you can navigate to the azuredelploy.json template and modify the following parameters in the json code block below
-+ Some values are hardcoded as variables in order to prevent the end user from modifying those values to meet NIST 800-66 security controls and in other cases, such as the redis cache _max_ values, because they are widely accepted defaults.
++ Some values are intentionally hardcoded as variables in _azuredeploy.json_ in order to prevent the end user from modifying those values, to meet the NIST 800-66 security controls, and in other cases, such as the redis cache _max_ values, because they are widely accepted as defaults and do not need end user configuration.

-**Please note that, chaning any security related hard-coded variables will break the NIST 800-66 secure baseline compliance assurance provided in the [NIST 800-66 Security Compliance Matrix](#nist-800-66-security-compliance-matrix) section**
+>**Please note that, by changing any security related hard-coded variables in _azuredeploy.json_ or any other individual resource teplates, you will break the NIST 800-66 secure baseline compliance assurance provided in the [NIST 800-66 Security Compliance Matrix](#nist-800-66-security-compliance-matrix) section** and the obligation to meet the security control will be transferred on to you, the end user.

 ``` json
     "enableNonSSLPort": false,